Mentha L.

 Introduced into:

-Alabama, Amsterdam-St.Paul Is, Argentina Northeast, Argentina Northwest, Argentina South, Bangladesh, Bermuda, Bolivia, Brazil South, Caroline Is., Chile Central, Chile North, Chile South, Colombia, Comoros, Costa Rica, Cuba, District of Columbia, Dominican Republic, Eritrea, Falkland Is., Fiji, Galápagos, Gambia, Gilbert Is., Guinea, Gulf of Guinea Is., Haiti, Hawaii, Juan Fernández Is., Louisiana, Marianas, Mauritania, Mexico Southwest, Mississippi, Niger, Norfolk Is., Oman, Prince Edward I., Puerto Rico, Society Is., South Carolina, St.Helena, Trinidad-Tobago, Tristan da Cunha, Uruguay, Venezuela
+Alabama, Amsterdam-St.Paul Is., Argentina Northeast, Argentina Northwest, Argentina South, Bangladesh, Bermuda, Bolivia, Brazil South, Caroline Is., Chile Central, Chile North, Chile South, Colombia, Comoros, Costa Rica, Cuba, District of Columbia, Dominican Republic, El Salvador, Eritrea, Falkland Is., Fiji, Galápagos, Gambia, Gilbert Is., Guinea, Gulf of Guinea Is., Haiti, Hawaii, Juan Fernández Is., Louisiana, Marianas, Mauritania, Mexico Southwest, Mississippi, Niger, Norfolk Is., Oman, Prince Edward I., Puerto Rico, Society Is., South Carolina, St.Helena, Trinidad-Tobago, Tristan da Cunha, Uruguay, Venezuela

 Synonyms